Why you can trust Sunlight Media

 This will look a lot similar to the separation you find in any other standard page coding.
 You get the meaningful structure of all your information via XHTML.
 On the other hand, CSS arranges the presentation side of it.
 Drupal nodes are responsible for holding the structure of the information about blog posts, including their title, author details, date, and content.
 The menu and taxonomy system of Drupal creates your information architecture.

 Finally, Drupal’s theme system works together with display modules such as panels to control how your website will look from a viewer’s perspective.
 Drupal stores all these layers separately.
+The user interface supports a wide range of content types and features intuitive tools for both administrative and end-users, making it a highly customizable platform.
+This customization enhances the overall user experience.
 Therefore, you can customize each layer as per your navigational and presentation needs.

 You can group pages differently, prioritize various functions, and control which content to show or hide.
 It is a simple four-step process that starts with installing Drupal, after which you can begin creating content.
-You can use various modules to add functionalities to your website and, in the end, simply update the website’s appearance using a theme of your choice.
+You can use various modules to add functionalities to your website and, in the end, simply update the website’s appearance.

 Drupal Popularity